Information about your studies at KI

-Find information about how studies at KI are structured and regulations that govern the education, including credit transfer, rules for examination and registration.
+Find information about how studies at KI are structured and regulations that govern the education, including credit transfer, rules for examination, and registration.
 Here you will also find information about how to report an incident and contact information for student safety representatives at KI.

-If you have registered to your course or programme you can access your schedule in Canvas.
+If you have registered for your course or programme you can access your schedule in Canvas.
 If you are a new student, you can access an overview of the schedule on the course and programme websites four weeks before your study start.

 Course and programme syllabus

 In the course and programme syllabus' you will find intended learning outcomes, course structure, and study methods, mode of assessment, and required reading (course literature).